sarthakchittawar/Rock-Paper-Scissors-Automaton/README.md

-# Automata-Theory-Assignment-2
+# Rock Paper Scissors bot
-Implementation of a Rock Paper Scissors game, to beat opponent Automata
+Implementation of a Rock Paper Scissors bot, which would beat opponent as many times as possible.

 ## Basic Logic:
     I have made ‘n’ DFAs, one for each input state(opponent state).